-MY OWN PRIVATE IDAHO — CLASSIC FILM PICK
+MY OWN PRIVATE IDAHO — THE CRITERION COLLECTION

 The film’s centerpiece is an intimate fireside conversation wherein Mike expresses his love for Steve in the hope that it will be returned.
 This beautiful scene gives the movie its emotional grounding.
 The chemistry between Phoenix and Reeves glows.